 Sanding is not only useful but can make all the difference in a woodworking, metal or drywall project.
 Sanding can be done by hand as well as in tandem with power tools such as electric sanders to create the best finishes on these materials.
 Sanding by hand works well for woodworking and finishing, especially for giving surfaces a lighter touch.
 Sanding with power tools helps scrape off material quicker, with the added potency of shaping and leveling wood.
 It’s also used to prepare metals for a paint job.

 Sandpaper for power sanding is sold in sheets, belts and discs.
-Regardless of which route your application requires you to take—hand-sanding or power-sanding—knowing the differences between the types of sandpaper is key to completing a sanding application.
+Regardless of which route your application requires you to take—hand-sanding or power-sanding—knowing the differences between the sandpaper grades is key to completing a sanding application.
 Choose accordingly with our sandpaper grit chart and by following the nuances in grades and material.

 What does the grit number on sandpaper mean?

 The grit of sandpapers is a rating of the size of abrasive materials on the sandpaper.
-The higher the grit number is equivalent to a finer abrasive, which creates smoother surface finishes.
+The higher grit number is equivalent to a finer abrasive, which creates smoother surface finishes.
 Lower grit numbers represent coarser abrasives that scrape off materials much quicker.
-In the chart below, the grit size is measured via both the CAMI (Coated Abrasives Manufacturing Institute) and FEPA (Federation of European Producers of Abrasives) standards, the latter of which is preceded by a “P.” There are two main subdivisions, micro and macro, with many more gradations included.
+In the chart below, the grit is measured via both the CAMI (Coated Abrasives Manufacturing Institute) and FEPA (Federation of European Producers of Abrasives) standards, the latter of which is preceded by a “P.” There are two main subdivisions, micro and macro, with many more gradations included.